viamrobotics/docs/docs/tutorials/plant-watering-robot.md

     {{% /expand%}}

-## Add Python Control Code
+### Add Python Control Code

 Now, to control your ESP32-backed robot, add Python control code to run on your ESP32.

-While setting up your ESP32-backed robot, you should have added it as a remote of another robot that is controlled by a computer with the necessary processing power to run the full version of `viam-server`.
+While setting up your ESP32-backed robot, you should have added it as a *"remote"* of another robot that is controlled by a computer with the necessary processing power to run the full version of `viam-server`.

+Make sure that your ESP32 remote robot is running an instance of `viam-server` and has a live connection, with the ESP32-backed robot [added as a remote](../../installation/microcontrollers#configure-the-esp32-as-a-remote).

 - This might be just your local development machine.
 Find instructions for installing and running `viam-server` on MacOs or Linux machines [here.](../../installation/install/)
-- In the example code for this tutorial, we are using a Raspberry Pi single-board computer to act as our secondary robot instance.
+- The [full example code](#full-example-code) for this tutorial uses a Raspberry Pi single-board computer to act as the secondary robot instance.
 See our [Raspberry Pi Setup Guide](../../installation/prepare/rpi-setup/) for information on how to get `viam-server` up and running on your Raspberry Pi.

-Make sure this robot is running an instance of `viam-server` and has a live connection, with the ESP32-backed robot [added as a remote](../../installation/microcontrollers#configure-the-esp32-as-a-remote).

 Follow the below instructions to start working on your Python Control Code: